 The Waltham Forest Schools Linking Programme is led by The Faith & Belief Forum and was launched in 2017.
 The Faith Belief Forum also leads very successful linking programmes in London and Birmingham, and is committed to making a difference to the lives of young people.

-19-20 was this Programme’s third academic year and saw F&BF Linking 14 classess; engaging over 300 young people from a mix of faith and non-denominational, primary and secondary schools.
+We are pleased to say that in 2020-21, we are linking – virtually; building a sense of togetherness with other children and creating shared learning adventures from within the classroom.
+Last year was the Waltham Forest Programme’s third year of linking and saw F&BF connecting 14 classes; engaging over 300 young people from a mix of faith and non-denominational, primary and secondary schools.
 Waltham Forest SACRE continue to be very supportive of our programme, encouraging our engagement with schools and also continuing to provide a free venue for our teacher CPD’s within the Town Hall.

 The Schools Linking Programme aims to match students from different cultural or faith backgrounds to explore issues of identity, community and belief, based on their lived experience.
-Schools take turns to host their partner for the first or second link day, and many take the opportunity to include tours of or Q&A sessions in on-site or nearby places of worship.
+Schools normally take turns to host their partner for the first or second link day, and many take the opportunity to include tours of or Q&A sessions in on-site or nearby places of worship.
 The third link day takes place in a neutral venue, a space mutually accessible and familiar.
 Spaces we have worked with include Lloyd Park and The Priory Community Centre.